rochoa85/mPARCE/README.md

 * Journal of Chemical Information and Modelling, 2021
 * Authors: Rodrigo Ochoa, XXX, Pilar Cossio

+## mPARCE: Protocol for iterative optimization of modified peptides bound to protein targets

+* From publication: Protocol for iterative optimization of modified peptides bound to protein targets
+* Journal of Chemical Information and Modelling, 2022
+* Authors: Rodrigo Ochoa, Pilar Cossio, Thomas Fox

 ## Purpose

-Here we present PARCEmime, an open source protocol to design peptidomimetics with improved binding affinity to a target of reference.
+Here we present mPARCE, an open source protocol to design modified peptides with improved binding affinity to a target of reference.
 The protocol generates single point mutations on the peptidomimetic sequence based on a list of parameterized non-natural amino acids (NNAAs).
 Then, it estimates their binding affinities in complex with the protein in an efficient but accurate manner by combining backrub sampling from Rosetta with a consensus metric using multiple protein-ligand scoring functions.

 ## Required third-party tools:

-- Rosetta (tested with 2016 version): https://www.rosettacommons.org/software/license-and-download
+- Rosetta (tested with 2022 version): https://www.rosettacommons.org/software/license-and-download

 **NOTE: The name of the local Rosetta folder must be provided in the configuration file.
 Rosetta is required to do the mutation and complex sampling.**